thomasweis27/cybersecurity/README.md

-#280

-Notes and labs from my intro to Linux systems class from Spring 2021.
+280 - Notes and labs from my intro to Linux systems class from Spring 2021.

-#Notes

-Personal notes are being transcripted into here to prepare for the Security+ exam.
+Notes = Personal notes are being transcripted into here to prepare for the Security+ exam.

-#Code

-Code for different Python classes used at Wittenberg.
+Code - Code for different Python classes used at Wittenberg.

-#Labs

-Cyber Labs from Wittenberg cyber classes.
+Labs - Cyber Labs from Wittenberg cyber classes.